A de Broglie-Bohm Model of Pure Shape Dynamics: $N$-body system: Outcome Problem and de Broglie-Bohm Theory

-However, as stressed above with the set of initial conditions, the fact that this argument critically depends on highly fine-tuned conditions, this time for the interaction, renders the derivation of classicality circular \cite{739}.
+where $z(t)=\prod_{i=1}^N\left(\cos(2\,\frac{g_i\,t}{\hbar})+i(|\alpha_i|^2-|\beta_i|^2)\sin(2\,\frac{g_i\,t}{\hbar})\right)$, which evolves rapidly to the exponentially small typical value.
+This decay has been used to argue that decoherence selects the $3$-basis.
+However, as stressed above with the set of initial conditions, the fact that this argument critically depends on highly fine-tuned conditions, this time for the interaction, renders the derivation of classicality circular \citep{739}.

-Having pointed out that unitary quantum mechanics alone is not able to select a preferred basis, we are forced to accept that the very formulation of a quantum theory of the universe needs to prefer a basis in which outcomes are realized.
-Perhaps the simplest implementation of a preferred basis is found in de Broglie-Bohm theory, which we shall briefly describe next.
+Having pointed out that unitary QM alone is not able to select a preferred basis, we are forced to accept that the very formulation of a quantum theory of the universe requires a preferred basis in which outcomes are realized.
+In this regard, perhaps the simplest implementation of a preferred basis is found in the de Broglie-Bohm theory, which we shall briefly describe next.